-Online Discussion Forum– This can be used to increase student participation and provide feedback, while allowing for further discussion of a topic.
+Online Discussion Forum– Can be used to increase student participation and provide feedback, while allowing for further discussion of a topic.

-Peer Review—This allows for anonymous or non-anonymous peer reviews.
+Peer Review—Allows for anonymous or non-anonymous peer reviews.
 Assignment rubrics can also be used by the peer reviewers.

 How is Canvas different from Blackboard?

 View the Blackboard-Canvas Feature Comparison Chart.